VeraWaiting/Aurora-LED-Dress/README.md

 ### Technology

-Use a gyroscope sensor or acceleration sensor to detect the movement of the wearer.
+- A gyroscope sensor or an acceleration sensor will be used to detect the movement of the wearer.
+- LEDs, or LED strips, or LED fibers will be fixed onto a dress or a skirt.
+- Multiplexers might be used to connect a large amount of LEDs.
+- Programming in Arduino to define colors and glittering pattern of LEDs according to signals of movement.
+- Additionally, sounds might also be made according to movement.
+(Undecided.
+Silence is great.
+Too much sounds might be annoying sometimes.)

 ### Continuing